-A teacher may remove a disruptive student from the classroom for 30 minutes or the duration of the period provided such removal is consistent with this Code and only where one of the following conditions exists:
+Arizona Revised Statute 15-841: A teacher may send a disruptive student out of the classroom for 30 minutes or the duration of the period provided such action is consistent with this Code and only where the following condition exists:

-- 1. The teacher documented that the pupil has repeatedly interfered with the teacher's ability to communicate effectively with the other pupils in the classroom or with the ability of the other pupils to learn. - 2.
-The teacher has determined that the pupil's behavior is so unruly, disruptive or abusive that it seriously interferes with the teacher's ability to communicate effectively with other pupils in the classroom or with the ability of the other pupils to learn.
+1. The teacher documented that the pupil has repeatedly interfered with the teacher's ability to communicate effectively with the other pupils in the classroom or with the ability of the other pupils to learn; OR

+2. The teacher has determined that the pupil's behavior is so unruly, disruptive or abusive that it seriously interferes with the teacher's ability to communicate effectively with other pupils in the classroom or with the ability of the other pupils to learn.